bonfantimariano/change-text-extension/README.md

-# change-text-extension - Change the title in a web page
+# Extension - Change the title in a web page

 To test this extension you have to follow the following steps:
   - Download the folder "ChangeTitle" in https://github.com/bonfantimariano/change-text-extension.git